-- Which measures can be recommended to stabilise and further improve carbon stocks in forests and agricultural soils? - Where will irrigation be needed for which crops in Austria? - What water management infrastructure is needed if extreme precipitation events grow faster than the Clausius-Clapeyron equation indicates? - What are the consequences of greenhouse gas neutrality for food consumption? - What are climate change impacts caused by the interaction between the climate system and species, ecosystems, forestry, and water systems based on the climate change scenarios provided by CCCA? - Can tipping points be ruled out if the Paris Agreement goal of warming well below 2°C is reached?
+- Which measures can be recommended to stabilise and/or increase carbon stocks in forests and agricultural soils? - Where will irrigation be needed for which crops in Austria? - What water management infrastructure is needed if extreme precipitation events rise faster with temperature than the Clausius-Clapeyron equation indicates? - What are the consequences of greenhouse gas neutrality for food consumption? - What climate change impacts are caused by the interaction between the climate system and ecosystems, forestry, and water systems based on the climate change scenarios provided by CCCA? - Can tipping points be ruled out if the Paris Agreement goal of warming well below 2°C is reached?